tardis-dev/serum-vial/README.md

 ## Why?

-We all know that Serum DEX is awesome, but since it's a new ecosystem, some tooling around it may not be so convenient and productive especially from centralized exchanges APIs users perspective.
+We all know that Serum DEX is awesome, but since it's a new ecosystem, some tooling around it may not be so convenient especially from centralized exchanges APIs users perspective.
 Serum-vial which is a real-time WebSocket market data API server for Serum DEX hopes to alleviate some of those issues by offering:

 - **familiar experience for centralized exchanges APIs users**